University of Wisconsin-Madison

 Please observe that the course is not limited to material in the text.
 Additional resources will be provided in class.

 This class deals with solid biomechanics.
-Not all of the topics in the text will be pursued.
-In particular we will not do fluids; the current textbook may also be used in a follow-on class in bio-fluids.
+Not all of the topics in the text are pursued.
+In particular we do not study fluids.

 Reserve for extra practice (optional)

-Lab reports are due two weeks after the lab meets unless otherwise announced.
+Lab report 1 is due in the lecture room two weeks after it was announced.
+Lab reports 2 to 5 are due two weeks after the lab meets, during the next lab.
+Submit these reports to your TA.
 Two weeks means two working weeks not including University holidays.
 Share the data but write your own report.
 The report is expected to be a formal paper copy, not hand-written and not electronic.
-Attach the lab instructions (from the class web site) at the back of the report.
+Attach the lab instruction sheets and hand written notes taken in lab as appendices at the back of the report.
 Single space is OK to conserve paper; double sided is also OK.
-Hand in the report in the lecture room, at the first session after the two week window.
-Report grades will be reduced by 10% for each working week (2% per 24-hour day) of additional delay.
+Report grades will be reduced by 5% for each 24-hour day of additional delay.
 Late reports and homework may be placed in my mailbox on the first floor of ERB or in my office.

 (i)...Lab 1.
 Review of journal article download pdf

-yellow ball Graphical Supplement -- Discussion of graphs, including abominable graphs.
+Graphical Supplement Discussion of graphs, including abominable graphs.